jaspector

 Building permits are required for new residential houses; accessory structures such as storage buildings and carports; fences and pools that are permanent or storable in or above ground and 2 feet or more in depth; remodeling, renovations, and additions; porch and carport enclosures or extensions; reroofing or repair of more than 50% of a roof; changes to more than 50% of exterior finish; water-heater changes; electrical power connection; structural changes to commercial buildings; signs; and demolition of commercial structures.

+Not all construction work requires a permit in Del Rio, TX.
 The following work is generally exempt: Painting or cosmetic work to the interior or exterior of structures; Fence work limited to replacing non-structural elements such as wood planks or chain link; Driveway construction on City of Del Rio roads.
+When in doubt, confirm with the local building department before starting work.